anubiskhan/intermission-assignments/2be/details/how_the_web_works.md

   * D. ~~Domain Name Service~~
   * E. ~~Digital Name Service~~
 1. How are text domain names matched to their respective numeric IP addresses.
-    A DNS resolver takes in the domain name and uses servers controlled by the Internet Assigned Numbers Authority in order to, through many steps along they way, match the domain name string with an associated IP(and possibly a more geographically narrowed response).
-This allows your ISP to connect your client/router with the IP you wanted to go to using the given domain name.
+   If niether your browser nor OS knows the IP address then a DNS resolver takes in the domain name and communicates to the ROOT Server, TNS, and ANS to match the domain name string with an associated IP(and possibly a more geographically narrowed response).
+This allows your browser to connect your client/router with the IP you wanted to go to using the given domain name.
 1. What is the client?
   * A. ~~A purchaser~~
   * B. ~~Internet shopping customer (Consumer)~~